reviz0r/jsonrpc/README.md

 Simple idiomatic package with simple api for implement [JSON-RPC 2.0](https://www.jsonrpc.org/specification) server.
-It use common interfaces as io.Reader and io.Writer.
 Package based on standard library and __don't used__ empty interfaces and `reflect` package.
 Ready for use with `go mod`.